 Fishing for steelheads at first light is not the only best time to be on the water.
 Crowds are usually heavy in the morning because people sneak a few casts before work and traditionally morning has been pushed as the best time to fish for steelheads.
 Try waiting till around 11 a.m. to head to the water in the fall.
 This time of day is less crowded and the fish have also had a few hours to calm down from the morning rush.
 Additionally, consider using a non-traditional bait that the fish may have not seen when fishing over lunch to increase your number of bites.

 Combined with the three fall steelhead fishing tips above, lure choice is important to bring steelheads to the bank.
 If you are not fly fishing for steelhead this fall, then lure choice will usually include live bait.
 Live bait is popular among spin-cast anglers who are fishing for steelheads in Pennsylvania.
 Eggs and shiners are a good choice throughout the steelhead runs of Erie.
-Artificial lures like in-line spinners are also a good steelhead lure choice.
-Fish these through faster waters trying to catch a moving steelhead swimming upstream.
-Remember to think outside the box with lure selection if you are fishing in an area with a lot of pressure.
+Artificial lures like in-line spinners are another solid steelhead lure choice for fall.
+Fish spinners through faster waters trying to catch a moving steelhead swimming upstream.
+Remember to think outside the box with lure selection if you are fishing in an area with a lot of fishing pressure.
 Steelheads are more likely to grab a fresh lure than one that has been passing by them all day.

 Do not get caught inside this fall, but instead use these steelhead fishing tips and plan a trip to Erie for some Pennsylvania steelhead action.
 Fall is a great time to be on the water steelhead fishing in Pennsylvania.
 With the right tips and some luck you will land a few nice fish.